Search for Axion(-like) Particles in Heavy-Ion Collisions: Introduction

 The Standard Model of Particle Physics (SM) is the mathematical framework to describe the interactions between elementary particles including electromagnetism, weak, and strong interactions.
-In the past two decades, we had tremendous success on understanding of the SM from many important experiments, for instance the experiments at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory, STAR and PHENIX, which devoted into understanding the new state of matter of Quantum Chromodynamics (QCD), Quark-Gluon Plasma (QGP), since 2000~\cite{rhic_qgp_1, rhic_qgp_2}, and the experiments at the Large Hadron Collider at CERN, ATLAS and CMS, which discovered the Higgs boson in 2012~\cite{lhc_higgs_1, lhc_higgs_2} and provided many precision measurements on the electroweak sector~\cite{cern_ew}.
-However, there are still many unsolved puzzles, such as the origin of matter-antimatter asymmetry~\cite{matt_asy}, the dark matter~\cite{dark_matt} and dark energy~\cite{dark_eng} problem, and so on.
+In the past two decades, we had tremendous success on understanding of the SM from many important experiments, for instance the experiments at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory, STAR and PHENIX, which devoted themselves into understanding the new state of matter of Quantum Chromodynamics (QCD), Quark-Gluon Plasma (QGP), since 2000~\cite{rhic_qgp_1, rhic_qgp_2}, the experiments at the Large Hadron Collider at CERN, ATLAS and CMS, which discovered the Higgs boson in 2012~\cite{lhc_higgs_1, lhc_higgs_2} and provided many precision measurements on the electroweak sector~\cite{cern_ew}, and many other experiments not mentioned here.
+However, there are still many unsolved puzzles in physics, such as the origin of matter-antimatter asymmetry~\cite{Sakharov}, the dark matter~\cite{dark_matt}, and dark energy~\cite{dark_eng} problem.

-One of the most intriguing mysteries is that the missing mechanism of the Charge-Parity ($CP$) violation processes in the strong interactions, as known as the ``strong $CP$ problem in QCD''.
-The missing $CP$ violation processes are the key to explain the matter-antimatter asymmetry problem in our Universe.
-To overcome the strong $CP$ problem, a new mechanism was proposed by Roberto Peccie and Helen Quinn in 1977 by adding an extra global U(1) gauge symmetry in the Lagrangian and this predicted a new hypothetical spin-0 pseudoscalar particle, axion~\cite{peccie_quinn}.
-Recently, many theories also predict very light pseudoscalar or scalar particles, which have very similar properties but play no rules in solving the strong $CP$ problem, so called axion-like particles.
-Both axion or axion(-like) particles must be weakly interacting with normal particles, so called weakly interacting slim particles WISPs~\cite{wisp}, and they also have very small masses, less than few eVs.
-Therefore, these particles are the perfect candidate to solve the dark matter problem~\cite{dm_1, dm_2, dm_3}.
+One of the most intriguing mysteries is that the missing mechanism of the Charge-Parity ($CP$) violation processes in the strong interactions, known as the ``strong $CP$ problem in QCD''.
+The missing $CP$ violation processes are one of missing ingredients in the ``Sakharov conditions''~\cite{Sakharov} to explain the matter-antimatter asymmetry problem in our universe.
+To overcome the strong $CP$ problem, a new mechanism was proposed by Roberto Peccei and Helen Quinn in 1977 by adding an extra global U(1) gauge symmetry in the Lagrangian~\cite{peccie_quinn}.
+One year later, Steven Weinberg~\cite{weinberg} and Frank Wilczek~\cite{wilczek} implemented the breaking of this new U(1) gauge symmetry and predicted a new hypothetical spin-0 pseudoscalar particle, axion.